-- A review is undertaken following receipt of declaration forms to ensure all staff specified as 'high risk' have been identified. - A register of gifts, hospitality, honoraria and sponsorship, whether accepted or declined, is maintained;
+- A review is undertaken following receipt of declaration forms to ensure all staff specified as 'high risk' have been identified. - A register of gifts, hospitality, honoraria and sponsorship, whether accepted or declined, is maintained; - All declarations of interest will be scrutinised on receipt by the Corporate Governance team to ensure appropriate declarations and acceptances have been made; - Appropriate information from the registers of declarations of interests and gifts, hospitality, honoraria and sponsorship is available on request;

-- All declarations of interest will be scrutinised on receipt by the Corporate Governance team to ensure appropriate declarations and acceptances have been made; - Appropriate information from the registers of declarations of interests and gifts, hospitality, honoraria and sponsorship is available on request; - A regular report detailing the declarations of interests, gifts, hospitality, honoraria and sponsorship received and the effectiveness of the arrangements in place is provided to the Audit Committee; - The forms employees should complete when making a declaration of interest or when advising of gifts, hospitality, honoraria or sponsorship have been accepted or declined are available as Appendices 2, 3 and 4.
+- A regular report detailing the declarations of interests, gifts, hospitality, honoraria and sponsorship received and the effectiveness of the arrangements in place is provided to the Audit Committee and Executive Team to review the content of register. - The forms employees should complete when making a declaration of interest or when advising of gifts, hospitality, honoraria or sponsorship have been accepted or declined are available as Appendices 2, 3 and 4.
 Further guidance on making declarations and the acceptance of gifts is available in Appendices 2i, 3i and 3ii.